 Validating your students’ feelings and apprehension is crucial to creating a foundation for building their confidence.
 Students need to feel heard before they will listen to your praise and/or accept your advice.
 I recommend conversation starters such as this:

-“Let’s talk about your experience at college last year.
+“Let’s talk about your experience at college last semester.
 I know it was really difficult for you.
-What do you think about when you think about last year?
-(If the answer is negative, you can try this) I want to help you reframe the way you thought about last year.
+What do you think about when you think about last semester?
+(If the answer is negative, you can try this) I want to help you reframe the way you thought about last semester.
 I know it was really tough, but I saw that you learned __________. ”

 “College is only a few weeks away.
 I’d like to help you feel prepared and ready to be successful for this year.
 Is there anything you needed last semester that I can give you before you start this semester?